Here's What Happens to Your Body When You Stop Drinking Alcohol

 Please drink responsibly.
 If you are concerned about your health, consult a health professional.

-If you are one of the few people who successfully completed Dry July, or you've made it even longer without the sneaky mid-week wine that always leaves you feeling a bit dusty in the morning, you'll already know the myriad benefits of going alcohol free.
+If you are one of the few people who successfully completed Dry July, or you've made it even longer without the sneaky mid-week wine that affects your sleep always leaves you feeling a bit dusty in the morning, you'll already know the myriad benefits of going alcohol free.
 But if you're among the many Australians who consume alcohol on a regular basis, you might never have experienced the overall improvement in your wellbeing that abstaining from drinking can bring.

 If you're looking for a simple way to give yourself a health boost, whether temporarily or long-term, consider cutting out alcohol.
 You are likely to notice positive physical changes that, in turn, can affect your overall wellbeing.
 Here are seven positive changes that can happen when you stop drinking alcohol.